omichels/omichels.github.io/zerodowntime-aks.md

 ## Finally you can upgrade the node pool *second* or just delete it.
 But be aware that you need at least one node pool in the status of *System*

-`$ az aks nodepool update --resource-group rg-aks-test --cluster-name k8scluster --mode System`
+`$ az aks nodepool update --resource-group rg-aks-test --cluster-name k8scluster --name default --mode System`

 `$ az aks nodepool delete --resource-group rg-aks-test --cluster-name k8scluster --name second`